Ready to find the perfect college degree?

 Graduate students should choose the program that best suits their overall goals.
 If a student’s goal is to become a researcher or to work as a professor at a college or university, then the research degree may be more helpful.
 However, if the student plans on being a working artist or going into business, then getting a degree, like an MFA or an MBA, is a better way to go.

 The thesis represents a graduate student’s research and growth.
-It’s a lengthy document that explores the connections that the student has made between the research material and the student’s conclusions.
+It’s a lengthy document that explores the connections the student has made between the research material and the student’s conclusions.
 While many master-level graduate programs require that their students write a thesis, many do not.
 It all depends on the type of degree that the student is pursuing.